 The time to wake-up and stop the deaths of children, loved ones and family from heroin has come.
 The nation has witnessed too many deaths at the hands of terrorists, in war and now to heroin.

-Brian Hughes, founder of Recovery Finder, was inspired to write this article following the death of a 22-year-old friend who relapsed during a home pass to visit his family and died of a heroin overdose in his parent's bathroom after 9 months clean.
+Brian Hughes was inspired to write this article following the death of a 22-year-old friend who relapsed during a home pass to visit his family and died of a heroin overdose in his parent's bathroom after 9 months clean.
+You can reach Brian here.